Alen Stajcic: Philippine women

 In late October 2021, Stajcic was appointed as head coach of the Filipinas, the Philippine women's national football team, ahead of the 2022 AFC Women's Asian Cup.
 By reaching the semifinals, following a penalty shootout win over Chinese Taipei, the Philippines qualified for the 2023 FIFA Women's World Cup, the first time the side had ever qualified.
 Stajcic became the only Australian-born coach to qualify for 3 FIFA World Cups.
 In March 2022, Stajcic would renew his contract with the Philippines which is set to last until the World Cup despite offers from Australia and Europe.
-In his guidance, he helped the team winning the 2022 AFF Women's Championship, the country's first regional trophy by blanking Thailand in the final 3-0.
+In his guidance, he helped the team winning the 2022 AFF Women's Championship, the country's first regional trophy by blanking Thailand in the final 3–0.

 Stajcic and his assistant Nahuel Arrarte were also appointed in January 2023 to oversee the under-17 and under-20 women's national teams.

 At the FIFA Women's World Cup, the Philippines under Stajcic did not advance out of the group stage.
 Despite this however their run was considered as a success by the federation with the Philippines securing at least a win against co-host New Zealand in their debut.
 Stajcic and Arrarte's contract expired by the end of the tournament and did not renew.

 Perth Glory

 In August 2023, in the days following Philippines' exit from the Women's World Cup, Stajcic was announced as manager for Perth Glory marking his return to the A-League.

-Stajcic departed the club on 25th June 2024.
+Stajcic departed the club on 25 June 2024.

 Western Sydney Wanderers

 In the hours after the announcement from previous club Perth Glory, the Wanderers announced Stajcic's appointment as head coach.
+During his first season, he guided the club to a 4th-placed finish in the regular season, with the club securing finals football before being eliminated in the Elimination finals playoff against Melbourne Victory.
+Stajic was sacked on 21 January 2026 due to the team's decline in form and sitting last at the halfway point of the season.